-The Liquid Resources score is adjusted downwards by nine notches to caa3 to take into account the fact that a large portion of Dexia Group's assets is still encumbered to secure funding.
+These elements are reflected in our Combined Liquidity score.
+The Funding Structure score is adjusted upwards by nine notches to baa3 to account for the fact that a significant part of Dexia group's wholesale funding is State guaranteed hence less confidence sensitive.
+The Liquid Resources score is adjusted downwards by nine notches to caa3 to take into account the fact that a large portion of Dexia group's assets is encumbered to secure funding.
 These adjustments result in a b1 Combined Liquidity score.

-Funding mix is changing following reduction in secured funding Breakdown of Dexia Group's liabilities (in € billion)
+Funding mix is changing following reduction in secured funding Breakdown of Dexia group's liabilities (in € billion)